 14 of 16

 Some wool clothing can be tossed in the washer or hand washed easily at home.
-However, nothing wool should be placed in the dryer.
-Wool is a natural fiber from sheep or goats and the outer layer contains scales that interlock and shrink when subjected to excess moisture and high heat.
+However, nothing made out of wool should be placed in the dryer.
+Wool is a natural fiber from sheep or goats, and the outer layer contains scales that interlock and shrink when subjected to excess moisture and high heat.
 Once the scales interlock, it can be quite difficult to return the fabric to its original size.

 15 of 16